6 Things I'm Doing to Write My Best Screenplay Ever This Year (And You Can Too!)

 I’m not a professional screenwriter, but you already knew that, so I have to set my own deadlines.
 I don’t enter a bunch of contests because I don’t think many of them are worth the entry fee, but for the select few on my list, they serve as good deadlines.
 At this point, if I have a script worth submitting, I only submit to the Nicholl Fellowships, the Sundance Institute Screenwriting Lab, the Austin Film Festival Screenwriting Competition, and the BlueCat Screenwriting Competition.
 I submit to the first three because of their reputation in the industry and because I believe they can help my career aspirations.
 I have submitted to BlueCat because I find their notes on my screenplays helpful and the entry fee quite reasonable for the service.
 Other than those, I save my money because in reality, contests rarely launch careers.
 This year, I’ll consider submitting to the Black List paid service if I think I have the right screenplay.

 Nicholl and Sundance have early May deadlines, but I believe in having material ready well before the deadline, if possible.
 I submitted my Nicholl semifinal script in March last year.
-Austin has an October deadline, so a rewrite by the fall is always good.
+Austin has a June 1 deadline, so that can piggyback with Nicholl and Sundance.
+BlueCat has several deadlines through mid-November, so a rewrite by the fall is always good.

 This year, I want to write a screenplay from concept to first complete draft in 12 weeks because that’s what I would need to do if I was hired to write a project.